Fewsats/awesome-L402/README.md

 - [Sulu](https://www.sulu.sh) - API Monetization with L402.
 - [Open Agents](https://openagents.com) - An open platform for AI agents, built in public from scratch.
 - [Unleashed](https://unleashed.chat) - One button to deploy your own chat.
+- [OrdinalsBot](https://ordinalsbot.com/) - Inscriptions in Bitcoin with L402.

 <a name="contribute" />